lars-quaedvlieg/Sustainability-High-School-Mathematics/docs/_sources/content/equadif.md

 *Sources:*

 *Pennsylvania State University. (n.d.).
 Incoming Solar Radiation and the Earth's Energy Balance.
-Retrieved from https://www.e-education.psu.edu/earth104/node/1259#:~:text=Incoming%20and%20outgoing%20energy%20come,surface%20temperature%20of%20the%20Earth.*
+Retrieved from [this link](https://www.e-education.psu.edu/earth104/node/1259#:~:text=Incoming%20and%20outgoing%20energy%20come,surface%20temperature%20of%20the%20Earth).*

 ## The Greenhouse Effect